ministryofjustice/seo-de/README.md

 ### 2. Load the patrol data
-This is a static excel file stored in the repo at this location: `raw_data/derbyshire_patrol_data.xlsx`.
+This is a static csv file stored in the repo at this location: `raw_data/derbyshire_patrol_data.csv`.
-You require the data for April, May and June 2024.

 ### 3. Clean and filter the data.